 I always pack a buff.
 It’s a multi-purpose piece of cloth that has at least a dozen uses – including keeping your neck and head warm if the temperature drops.

-If if I’m not going on a long hike, I like to take water purification tablets in case I drink more than normal or someone in my group runs out of water.
+If I’m not going on a long hike, I like to take water purification tablets in case I drink more than normal or someone in my group runs out of water.

 Another nice addition for those of you who love wildflowers is the book Popular Wildflowers of Alberta and the Canadian Rockies.